 The Assembly of Delegates (AD) consists of 80 employees of the employers affiliated to PUBLICA.
 The AD elects eight individuals to represent the employees on the Board of Directors during a four-year term of office.
 It also has the right to submit proposals to the Board of Directors.
-The AD is also newly elected every four years.
+The AD is also newly elected every four years; the most recent election was conducted in November 2020 exclusively by means of e-voting.
 The names of all the delegates and the pension plans they represent are published on publica.ch.

-As at 31 December 2019, the Chair and Vice-Chair of the PUBLICA Assembly of Delegates are as follows:
+As at 31 December 2020, the Chair and Vice-Chair of the PUBLICA Assembly of Delegates are as follows: